Summary

 A residual is the difference between:

-- predicted Y
+observed Y − predicted Y

-Small residuals → good prediction
+- small residuals → good prediction

-Large residuals → poor prediction
+- large residuals → poor prediction

-| Residual sign | Means |
+| Residual sign | Meaning |

 |---|---|

-| Positive | point is above the regression line |
+| Positive | point lies above the regression line |

-| Negative | point is below the regression line |
+| Negative | point lies below the regression line |

-- R² ranges from 0 to 1
+R² ranges from 0 to 1 and is often reported as a percentage.

 Examples:

-- R² = .03 → 3% of variance explained (small)
+- R² = .03 → 3% explained (small)

-- R² = .25 → 25% of variance explained (large)
+- R² = .25 → 25% explained (large)

-Hypothesis Testing in Regression
+Hypothesis testing in regression

-- H₀: b=0 (X does not predict Y)
+H₀: b = 0 (X does not predict Y)

 Decision rule: